MatthewChow03/memory-chat/README.md

 ### Reporting Issues
 When reporting issues, please include:
 - Browser version and OS
+- Backend server status and logs
 - Steps to reproduce
 - Expected vs actual behavior
 - Console errors (if any)
 - Screenshots (if relevant)
-- OpenAI API key status (if insight extraction related)
+- Backend API key configuration (if insight extraction related)

 ## 📖 Usage Guide

 ### Setup
-1. **Get OpenAI API Key**: Sign up at https://platform.openai.com and get an API key
+1. **Start Backend**: Follow the setup instructions in `backend/README.md`
-2. **Enter API Key**: Click the 📋 button, go to Settings tab, and enter your API key
+2. **Configure OpenAI API Key**: Set your OpenAI API key in the backend environment
-3. **Test Connection**: The extension will test your API key and save it securely
+3. **Load Extension**: Load the extension in Chrome using Developer mode

 ### Basic Operations
 - **Add Message**: Click the green "Add to Log" button next to any ChatGPT message